-Expected credit loss (ECL) relates to Balances with Banks abroad.
-The Directors have estimated that ECL on mandatory cash and balances with Central Banks and local banks to be nil except for Bank of Baroda which reinvests it's funds to its head office in India.
+Expected credit loss (ECL) relates to short term investments with Banks abroad.
+The Directors have estimated that ECL on mandatory cash and balances with banks to be nil.
 Per internal rating grades, all cash and bank balances are standard graded.
 These have been perfoming and have been classified within stage 1.